Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Conclusion

 \section{Conclusion}

 In this study, the fate of secondary droplets produced by the impact of raindrops interacting with a deep liquid pool has been examined through multi-phase DNS, accounting for varying surface tension, raindrop diameter, and raindrop interactions.
 At an early stage of the impact, the secondary droplet size distribution has been found to adhere to the scaling law of $N_d(r_s)\propto Q(\sigma/\rho_w)^{-1/2}r_s^{-5/2}$.
-Simulation data confirms this new scaling law, as well as the number density dependence on the surface tension and raindrop diameters.
+Simulation data confirm this new scaling law, as well as the number density dependence on the surface tension and raindrop diameters.

 The raindrop interaction has been examined to understand the spatial and temporal distributions of secondary droplets.
 It is found that the central film formed by the merging of adjacent rising crowns plays a key role in shaping the overall impact morphology.
 As the inter-raindrop distance increases, the film forms later and ruptures less violently, leading to weaker disintegration, reduced bulge formation, and a shallower cavity.
-The impact of raindrop interaction on droplet distribution has been found to be size sensitive: smaller droplets with $r_s<0.05\,\mathrm{mm}$ are increasingly ejected upward rather than guided into the cavity as inter-raindrop distance grows whereas those with $0.05 < d_s < 0.1\,\mathrm{mm}$ disappear more quickly into the pool in the single-raindrop case than in the two-raindrop cases, caused by the altered cavity airflow induced by central film formation.
+The impact of raindrop interaction on droplet distribution has been found to be size sensitive: smaller droplets with $r_s<0.05\,\mathrm{mm}$ are increasingly ejected upward rather than guided into the cavity as inter-raindrop distance grows, whereas those with $0.05 < r_s < 0.1\,\mathrm{mm}$ disappear more quickly into the pool in the single-raindrop case than in the two-raindrop cases.
+The aerodynamic forcing analysis shows that this difference is associated with the cavity airflow, as the central film in the two-raindrop cases weakens the downward airflow and reduces the downward acceleration of droplets.